thisisjsimon/SiteSniffer/README.md

 # Site Sniffer in Python 🐽

-The Site Sniffer project is a Python program that allows users to gather information about a website by providing its URL.
-The program extracts various details about the website, including the IP address, HTTP status code, SSL certificate information, domain registration details, load time, meta description, keywords, and a list of links on the page.
-It is intended for anyone who needs to perform website analysis, including web developers, SEO specialists, and website owners.
+Site Sniffer is a Python package designed to extract information about a website by providing its URL.
+It is useful for individuals who need to perform website analysis, including web developers, SEO specialists, and website owners.
+The package extracts various details such as the IP address, HTTP status code, SSL certificate information, domain registration details, load time, meta description, keywords, and a list of links on the page.

+#

 ## Installation